QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/_knowledge/index.md

 </details>

 👉 TL;DR mounted drive/folders will be shown at `\\ServerName` with the servername the name that you defined before installing ADDS.

+👉 See also the notes for [Windows shares](/operating-systems/windows/_knowledge/index.md#shared-folders).
 </div><div>

 #### Auto-mounting 🚀